Law: Connection to morality and justice

 In 1934, the Austrian philosopher Hans Kelsen continued the positivist tradition in his book the Pure Theory of Law.
 Kelsen believed that although law is separate from morality, it is endowed with "normativity", meaning we ought to obey it.
-While laws are positive "is" statements (e.g. the fine for reversing on a highway is €500); law tells us what we "should" do.
+While laws are positive "is" statements (e.g., the fine for reversing on a highway is €500), laws tell us what we "should" do.
 Thus, each legal system can be hypothesised to have a (Grundnorm) instructing us to obey.
 Kelsen's major opponent, Carl Schmitt, rejected both positivism and the idea of the rule of law because he did not accept the primacy of abstract normative principles over concrete political positions and decisions.
 Therefore, Schmitt advocated a jurisprudence of the exception (state of emergency), which denied that legal norms could encompass all of the political experience.

 Later in the 20th century, H. L. A. Hart attacked Austin for his simplifications and Kelsen for his fiction in The Concept of Law.
 Hart argued law is a system of rules, divided into primary (rules of conduct) and secondary ones (rules addressed to officials to administer primary rules).
-Secondary rules are further divided into rules of adjudication (to resolve legal disputes), rules of change (allowing laws to be varied) and the rule of recognition (allowing laws to be identified as valid).
+Secondary rules are further divided into rules of adjudication (to resolve legal disputes), rules of change (to vary laws), and the rule of recognition (to identify laws as valid).
 Two of Hart's students continued the debate: In his book Law's Empire, Ronald Dworkin attacked Hart and the positivists for their refusal to treat law as a moral issue.
 Dworkin argues that law is an "interpretive concept" that requires judges to find the best fitting and most just solution to a legal dispute, given their Anglo-American constitutional traditions.
 Joseph Raz, on the other hand, defended the positivist outlook and criticised Hart's "soft social thesis" approach in The Authority of Law.
 Raz argues that law is authority, identifiable purely through social sources and without reference to moral reasoning.
-In his view, any categorisation of rules beyond their role as authoritative instruments in mediation is best left to sociology, rather than jurisprudence.
+In his view, any categorisation of rules beyond their role as authoritative instruments in mediation is best left to sociology rather than to jurisprudence.